spacetimeengineer/echoml/README.md

 # Download echoml

 1.)
-Download the zip file provided and then unzip and navigate to folder.
+Download the zip file provided and unzip and open terminal outside directory.

 2.)
 Rename and navigate to 'echoml' directory